 The Jalopy preferences are available through the JDeveloper preferences dialog.
-In order to access the preferences, on Mac OS X you use JDeveloper > Preferences... and select the Jalopy item on the left pane.
-On other platforms the dialog is available through Tools > Preferences....
+In order to configure Jalopy, on Mac OS X you use JDeveloper > Preferences... from the global Menubar and select the "Jalopy" item from the tree view on the left.
+On other platforms, the dialog is available through Tools > Preferences... from the application menu.